Salesforce Add-On

 How to trigger a Salesforce feed in a Gravity Flow step?

-You can use the Response Mapping settings to store data that Salesforce provides to update the entry.
+You can use the Response Mapping settings to store data that Salesforce provides in order to update the entry.

-– The Key column value should match to the specific header which Salesforce provides.
+• The Key column value should match the specific header which Salesforce provides.

-– The Field column value would identify which field you want to map that header into.
+• The Field column value identifies the field you want to map that response value into.

-A common example would be to store the ‘id’ of the object back into the entry for use in subsequent feed steps.
+Note: A common example would be to store the “id” of the object back into the entry for use in subsequent feed steps.

 You can use the Next Step settings to define which step the workflow should proceed to depending on the response type that Salesforce provides:

-- Next Step if Success – Would be a 200-series HTTP response indicating the feed was successfully processed.
+• Next Step if Success Triggered by a 200-series HTTP response, indicating the feed was successfully processed.

-- Next Step if Client Error – Would be a a 400-series HTTP response code indicating the feed may not have been successfully processed.
-An entry that returns this status is likely to be an issue with configuration in how your feed/step and the data that populated them.
-Confirming/changing configuration (or entry data) would be an appropriate action to take in the next step.
+• Next Step if Client Error Triggered by a 400-series HTTP response, indicating the feed may not have been successfully processed.
+An entry that returns this status is likely due to a configuration issue with your feed/step or the data that populated them.
+Confirming or changing configuration (or entry data) would be an appropriate action to take in the next step.

-- Next Step if Server Error – Would be a 500-series HTTP response code indicating the feed may not have been successfully processed.
-An entry that returns this status is likely that Salesforce systems had an issue with the request your feed/step provided.
-Retry of the request at a later time would be an appropriate action to take in the next step.
+• Next Step if Server Error Triggered by a 500-series HTTP response, indicating the feed may not have been successfully processed.
+An entry that returns this status likely means Salesforce systems encountered an issue with the request your feed/step provided.
+Retrying the request at a later time would be an appropriate action to take in the next step.

-- Next Step if Other Error – Would be any non 200/400/500 series HTTP response code and manual investigation would be an appropriate action to take in the next step.
+• Next Step if Other Error Triggered by any non-200/400/500 series HTTP response code.
+Manual investigation would be an appropriate action to take in the next step.

 When you are first configuring your feed and step with the Salesforce add-on, many of the recommendations that the outgoing webhook step guide for validating or troubleshooting a request may be appropriate.